 Conversely, inadequate magnesium levels can contribute to insomnia, seizures, anxiety, pain, and other neuropsychiatric problems.

-Low dietary intake and low magnesium serum levels are associated with numerous critical health conditions6 including, hypertension, elevated C-reactive protein levels, TNF alpha, triglycerides, and fasting glucose; decreased high-density lipoprotein;7 sudden cardiac death;8 type 2 diabetes;9 metabolic syndrome10 asthma;11 and osteoporosis.12 In one study, dietary-induced magnesium deficiency (longer than four weeks) in lean subjects led to a reduction in insulin sensitivity.13
+Low dietary intake and low magnesium serum levels are associated with numerous critical health conditions, including hypertension, elevated C-reactive protein levels, TNF alpha, triglycerides, and fasting glucose; decreased high-density lipoprotein; sudden cardiac death; type 2 diabetes; metabolic syndrome; asthma; and osteoporosis.
+In one study, dietary-induced magnesium deficiency (longer than four weeks) in lean subjects led to a reduction in insulin sensitivity.

-Despite its benefits, many people are magnesium are deficient due to the frequent consumption of highly processed foods in the standard American diet and modern water treatment processes that remove magnesium from the water supply.
+Despite its benefits, many people are deficient in magnesium due to the frequent consumption of highly processed foods in the standard American diet and modern water treatment processes that remove magnesium from the water supply.

-About half of Americans ingest less than the 400 mg daily requirement of magnesium from food, researchers in one study estimated.17 Dietary sources high in magnesium include nuts and seeds, particularly sunflower seeds, almonds and sesame seeds.18
+About half of Americans ingest less than the 400 mg daily requirement of magnesium from food, researchers in one study estimated.
+Dietary sources high in magnesium include nuts and seeds, particularly sunflower seeds, almonds, and sesame seeds.

 The good news is that magnesium deficiency can be easily corrected for merely pennies a day.
 Supplementation can restore the nutrient to healthy levels and reverse many devastating health problems associated with deficiency.

 Standard multivitamins only contain about one quarter of the recommended daily dietary intake.
-But additional magnesium supplements may be taken orally as magnesium oxide, hydroxide, sulfate, chloride, gluconate, citrate, or other forms.
+But additional magnesium supplements may be taken orally as magnesium oxide, hydroxide, sulfate, chloride, gluconate, citrate (as found here), or other forms.
 Transdermal magnesium supplements are also available in the form of topical creams, gels, and Epsom salt baths.

 Clinicians can monitor magnesium levels in the serum, or erythrocyte/red blood cells (RBCs).
 Serum readings measure extracellular magnesium, which represents only 1% of the total body magnesium, and are often inaccurate.
 RBC magnesium levels are more precise, and are available at most commercial laboratories.